iansinnott/learn-you-a-redux/README.md

 # Learn You a Redux

+> A Redux clone in 100 lines of JS

-I feel that I already have a pretty good grasp of Redux, but I figured I'd build it myself to get a sense of what's involved.
-Reading through [this article][redux article] inspired me.
+I felt that I already had a pretty good grasp of Redux, but I figured I'd build it myself to get a sense of what's involved.
+[This article][redux article] inspired me.

 [redux article]: https://zapier.com/engineering/how-to-build-redux/